kaiou-web/kaiou-web.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
             This course provides an in-depth examination of the behavioral influence on important political economy questions, teaches students how to use scientific research methods to explore political economy questions from the behavioral perspective, and demonstrates the advantages of experiments in the study of political behavior.
-We demonstrate how the knowledge of interdisciplinary studies can improve our understanding of behavior in the context of political science.
-Upon completion of this course, students will be familiar with some core concepts in the testing of political theories, will be trained in the ethical use of human subjects in scientific research, and will have proposed and explored behavioral political economy questions of their own.
-Topics for this course are taken from new classics in the academic literature of political science, economics, and psychology.
-The class begins by introducing what behavioral political economy is, followed by a series of special topics on political economy demonstrated through student-engaged experiments, and concludes with students conducting/demonstrating the proposals of their own in class.
           </div>
         </div>
       </li>